 Step 3: Compression

-If you want to treat it well and take the healing to the next level, this step can help you a lot.
+To take the healing to the next level at compression.
 All you will need is a sports wrap with a compression strap along with therapy gel packs.
 This can help you to avoid any kind of swelling and bruising if immediately done after an injury.

 In this step, instead of holding an ice pack to the affected area, you will use a wrap that allows you to maintain a consistent temperature throughout the therapy which can help reduce swelling.
 It deeply penetrates into the affected area and helps aid in the overall recovery process.
 This step is convenient as all you have to do is add ice or simply use a cold therapy gel pack along with the wrap and rest with your leg elevated.
 This will do all the work for you.